 Revolut is another player in the digital banking scene.
-It doesn't integrated into Apple Pay - yet - so it's at a slight disadvantage, but it does offer a range of compelling features.
+It integrates into Apple Pay and it offers a range of other compelling features.
 You get the app to manage your account and a physical Visa card.

 Revolut doesn't have any fees when used abroad, giving you the freedom to spend at interbank exchange rates.
 These rates can be live tracked and you can easily move currencies in your Revolut account around - including being able to auto transfer if particular rates swing in your favour.
 It can also handle cryptocurrencies.

 You can easily send or request cash from contacts, freeze your card if you lose it, as well as getting instant notifications on your phone when you spend money.
 All payments are categorised and location recorded.